 Beam Diameter

-The larger the diameter of the focused beam, the more dispersed the laser energy—up to a point where laser ablation is impossible and laser welding starts to occur.
-By reducing the beam diameter (also known as the spot size), more energy can be transferred to a smaller area, hence creating more energy efficient ablation.
+The larger the diameter of the focused beam, the more dispersed the laser energy—up to a point where laser ablation is impossible.
+By reducing the beam diameter (also known as the spot size), the same amount of energy can be transferred to a smaller area.
+This results in a higher energy density and hence more efficient ablation.

 Beam Quality